 With the recent developments in medical technology, especially in medical plastic, stainless steel /titanium metal replacement implant materials are being predominantly affected by concerns of biocompatibility.
 Therefore, in addition to the demand for superior implant mechanical performance, the market for plastic materials took a hefty toll.

-However, adverse reactions to biomaterial implants, stringent regulations, inflammation and fracture issues, high cost associated with, and difficulties in manufacturing are the major factors limiting the growth of the Asia-Pacific biomaterials market.
+However, adverse reactions to biomaterial implants, stringent regulations, inflammation and fracture issues, high cost associated with them, and difficulties in manufacturing are the major factors limiting the growth of the Asia-Pacific biomaterials market.

 By Material Type: